MateiMartin/MateiMartin/README.md

 <br />
 <br />

-Hello, I'm Martin Matei, an enthusiastic Full Stack Developer 🚀 from Romania.
-I'm a student in my third year of High School with a keen interest in programming, full-stack development, and cybersecurity 👨🏽‍💻.
-Beyond my educational pursuits, I find joy in sports, music, and gaming, which not only serve as sources of delight but also inspire my creative approach to coding challenges 🚀💻.
+Hello, I'm Martin Matei, a passionate developer from Romania with a strong focus on cybersecurity.
+Currently, I'm in my fourth year of High School, deeply engaged in programming and enhancing digital security practices 👨🏽‍💻.
+I've done some web development in the past, which laid the foundation for my interest in cybersecurity.
+I'm also an active CTF (Capture The Flag) player, constantly honing my skills in real-world security scenarios.
+Outside of academics, I enjoy sports, music, and gaming, which not only bring me joy but also fuel my innovative approach to tackling cybersecurity challenges 🚀💻.

   <img align="right" alt="GIF" src="https://www.cdipits.com/public/uploads/service-.gif" width="500" height="320" />